The Summer School is located at the Università della Svizzera Italiana (USI), Lugano Campus (in walking distance from the city center).

 - Early registration discount.

 Although many participants are (PhD) students or researchers, there are no formal requirements, anyone can attend.
 Of course motivation to learn more about social science methods is essential.

 The language in all workshops and lectures will be English, therefore active and passive command of English is expected.

 The Swiss Summer School is funded through participant’s fees.[Details]

 At the end of the successful completion of a workshop, a Certificate of participation will be delivered, attesting the active presence of the participant during the 5 days of each workshop.
 Partial presence will be noted on the Certificate.
-Furthermore no certificate will be delivered for a workshop a participant has attended less than three days.
-For the two-day Preliminary Workshop a Certificate of Participation is only delivered on request.
-Each day your instructor will circulate a register; make sure to sign it, every morning and evening, attesting your presence.
+Furthermore, no certificate will be delivered for a workshop a participant has attended less than three days.
+For a two-day Preliminary Workshop, a Certificate of Participation is only delivered on request.
+Every day your instructor will circulate a register; make sure to sign it, every morning and evening, attesting your presence.

-If you consider using the Summer School workshops to obtain credits (ECTS), you will have to investigate at your home institution to find out whether they recognize the Summer School, how many credits can be earned for a workshop/course with roughly 35 hours of teaching, no graded work and no exams.
+If you consider using the Summer School workshops to obtain credits (ECTS), you will have to investigate at your home institution to find out whether they recognize the Summer School, how many credits can be earned for a workshop/course with roughly 35 hours of teaching, no graded work, and no exams.
 We only deliver a Certificate of Participation, i.e. we certify your presence.
-(See also the FAQ section on this.)
 Make sure to investigate this matter before registering, if this is important to you.